-- If a Lightning Page or FlexiPage contains a flow component, we don't support: - Creating packages that include the Lightning Page - Copying a sandbox that includes the Lightning Page or FlexiPage - Creating trialforce templates that include the FlexiPage - If you use the Metadata API to deploy a FlexiPage that includes a flow component, the referenced flow must already exist.
-If the flow doesn't already exist, deploy the flow first and then deploy the FlexiPage.
+- If a Lightning Page or FlexiPage contains a flow component, we don't support: - Creating packages that include the Lightning Page - Copying a sandbox that includes the Lightning Page or FlexiPage - Creating trialforce templates that include the FlexiPage

+• If you use the Metadata API to deploy a FlexiPage that includes a flow component, the referenced flow must already exist.
+If it doesn't, deploy the flow first and then deploy the FlexiPage.

 Embed a Flow in a Lightning Page (Beta)

+Limits and Considerations for Visual Workflow

 Lightning Pages

 Lightning Page Considerations and Limitations

+Considerations for Two-Column Flows